 - Strengthening programs, including welfare and career and technical education, to improve postsecondary education access, career development, and earning potential

-- Choice in the determination of one’s reproductive life
+- Self-determination of one’s reproductive health decisions

 - Freedom from violence and fear of violence, including hate crimes, in homes, schools, workplaces, and communities